Mississippi State University Extension

 Principles of Diagnostic Testing Series | Part 3

-Principles of Diagnostic Testing Series Part 3 – Population characteristics: Prevalence Prevalence is an estimation of an individual’s risk of having a disease at a specific point in time.
-Apparent prevalence, or the proportion of test-positive individuals at a specific … Continue reading →
+Population characteristics: Prevalence Prevalence is an estimation of an individual’s risk of having a disease at a specific point in time.
+Apparent prevalence, or the proportion of test-positive individuals at a specific point in time, is found after performing a … Continue reading →

 Posted in Animal Health, Epi Methods